8grams/homie/README.md

 <p><?= $this->trans('home', 'Rumah') ?></p>
 ```

+The later arguments is optional and return empty string if Homie cannot handle it.

-Insert data into the translations table with the schema name, locale, and value.
+There are two ways to work with translations.
+The first is using lang JSON files which is located on `src/lang`.
+The second is, insert data into the translations table with the schema name, locale, and value.
 For example, the SQL should be:

 ```
 INSERT INTO translations (label, value, locale) VALUES ("home", "Home", "en")